our mission.our values.

-2) the educational needs of practitioners at the intersection of music and health and enhance practitioners' effectiveness within the communities they serve; and
+Provide educational programs that address the wholistic needs of practitioners at the intersection of music and health and enhance practitioners' effectiveness within the communities they serve; and

 Influence structural, institutional, systemic, and relational change that affirms Black peoples' humanity and supports their health and well-being through advocacy and needs-based initiatives providing continued access to music therapy services and education.

 Dr. Melita Belgrave is an Associate Professor and area coordinator for music therapy at Arizona State University.
 She also serves as the Associate Dean for Culture and Access in the Herberger Institute for Design and the Arts at Arizona.
 When she isn’t working, you will almost always find Melita in her garden growing her own food.

 Dr. Kendra Ray is a licensed creative arts therapist, board-certified, music therapist and dementia program director a Menorah Center for Nursing and Rehabilitation.
 With over a decade of experience as a clinician and researcher in settings for elderly adults, Kendra directs a program offering creative, non-pharmacological interventions for people with dementia in Brooklyn, NY, and is the Principal Investigator for an Alzheimer's Association research fellowship investigating music-based interventions for people with dementia and their caregivers.